BunnyNomics101/Bunnynomics/README.md

 # Bunnynomics
 Bunny to the moon!
 Welcome to Bunnynomics.
-Here you can find articles about PCB
+Here you can find articles about PCB.